tjguk/dojo-board/README.rst

     list(b1.neighbours((0, 0, 0)))
     # [(0, 1, 1), (1, 1, 0), ..., (1, 0, 1), (0, 1, 0)]

-EXPERIMENTAL: To iterate over all the coords in the rectangular space between two corners, use .itercoords::
+To iterate over all the coords in the rectangular space between two corners, use .itercoords::

     b1 = board.Board((3, 3))
     list(b1.itercoords((0, 0), (1, 1))) # [(0, 0), (0, 1), (1, 0), (1, 1)]

-EXPERIMENTAL: To iterate over all the on-board positions from one point in a particular direction, use .iterline::
+To iterate over all the on-board positions from one point in a particular direction, use .iterline::

     b1 = board.Board((4, 4))